blashkari/msa_confidece_interval/README.md

-# msa_confidece_interval
-Monte Carlo simulation studies to assess confidence intervals of variance components
+# Monte Carlo Study for Evaluating Confidence Intervals for the Between-unit Variance $\sigma^2_u$ in a One-way Random Effects Model